EURO GOVT-Rally in Spanish, Italian bonds loses steam

 A euro zone official said Economy Minister Luis de Guindos had brought up the prospect of a 300 billion euro bailout last week at a meeting with German Finance Minister Wolfgang Schaeuble.
 Spain denied this was the case.

-Should Madrid seek further aid after an agreed bank bailout of up to 100 billion euros, this would use up the euro zone's resources and leave no protection for Italy, seen as the next potential domino that would fall after Spain and whose economy is twice as big.
+A Spanish bailout would use up the euro zone's resources for fighting the debt crisis and leave Italy, seen as the next potential domino after Spain, unprotected.
 ECB bond purchases are likely to be of little use in such a situation.

+"It's just time-buying," Lloyds rate strategist Eric Wand said.
+"They (the ECB) may take us through to September ... but the ECB action really needs to be supported by some other stabilisation measures at EU level."

+In the meantime, however, Wand said the market was building expectations of some form of ECB intervention: "The nature of Draghi's language was quite forceful so I would expect them to act.
+The reaction could be quite ugly if they didn't."

-The comments from euro zone policymakers helped Italy to sell 5.48 billion euros of bonds at lower yields compared with previous sales.
+The comments from euro zone policymakers did, however, help Italy to sell 5.48 billion euros of bonds at lower yields compared with previous sales.

-But its 10-year borrowing costs were still more than twice as much as those of Belgium as it cemented its status as a secure bet little more than half a year after its yields flirted with danger.

 "While these sales do provide some indication of an easing of tensions at the periphery, they also show considerable further progress on this front is needed."
-(Editing by Nigel Stephenson, John Stonestreet)
+(Editing by Nigel Stephenson)

 Political and general news ** This Diary is filed daily ** -----------------------------------------------------------